rishavConsoleLog21/chaiAurBackendBasic/README.md

 Here's a brief explanation of each file and folder:

 - `app.js`: The main entry point of your backend application.
-- `routes`: This folder contains all the route files for your API endpoints.
+- `models`: This folder contains the data models and database schemas.
 - `controllers`: This folder contains the logic for handling requests and responses.
+It's just a function/process which take data & process it.
-- `models`: This folder contains the data models and database schemas.
+- `routes`: This folder contains all the route files for your API endpoints.
 - `config`: This folder contains configuration files, such as database connection settings.
-- `utils`: This folder contains utility functions or helper modules.
+- `utils`: This folder contains utility functions or helper modules or to use one function at multiple places(ex-Sending mails).
 - `package.json`: The file that manages your project dependencies and scripts.

 Feel free to customize this structure based on your specific project requirements.